cosmic3d/img2fdf/README.md

 ## What is img2fdf?

-`img2fdf` is a Python program that converts an image into a .fdf map file.
+`img2fdf` is a Python program that converts an image into a .fdf map file, which you can run in the [FilDeFer](https://github.com/cosmic3d/ft_fdf) 42 campus project.
 Each pixel of the image is represented as a point in the map, with its corresponding color assigned in hexadecimal format.
 The resulting .fdf map can be used in various applications that require color mapping.

 ## How to Use